-Yes they are.
-Pathologists call it “Cheesy Balls” cancer.
+The gross little picture below is what pathologists call “Cheesy Balls” cancer.
 Here’s the story.

 A sample of Swisher Sweets little cigars we pulled at random from a local mini-mart and had tested in a qualified, certified pesticide testing lab turned out to be heavily contaminated with DDT, one of the most dangerous biocidal substances on earth, and totally illegal at any level in any product – except as you’ll see tobacco products, which are miraculously exempt from all the rules on pesticides like DDT that otherwise protect public health.

 Millions of mostly young, mostly Black and Latino males who are Swisher Sweets smokers have been inhaling DDT for as long as they’ve been smoking.
 It isn’t present in any of the other brands we tested, but it was amazingly high in Swisher Sweets.
 So this post is about DDT and a particular, common form of testicular cancer that pathologists call ‘cheesy balls’.